Ken Griffey Jr.: Draft and minor leagues

-Griffey was the number one overall selection by the Seattle Mariners during the 1987 Major League Baseball draft held on June 2, 1987.
-He received a signing bonus of $160,000 from the Mariners.
-On June 11, 1987, Griffey joined the Bellingham Mariners of the Northwest League, a Class A Short Season minor league.
-He made his professional debut on June 16, 1987.
-During the 54-game season he hit .313 with 14 home runs, 40 runs batted in, and 13 steals.
-Baseball America magazine named him the league's number one major league prospect.
+The Seattle Mariners selected Griffey with the first overall selection of the 1987 Major League Baseball draft, held on June 2, 1987.
+He received a signing bonus of $160,000.
+On June 11, 1987, Griffey joined the Bellingham Mariners of the Class A short season Northwest League.
+He made his professional debut on June 16 and hit his first professional home run the following day against the Everett Giants at Everett Memorial Stadium.
+A bronze plaque was installed at the approximate site of the ball's landing spot—387 ft from home plate.
+In 54 games with Bellingham, he hit .313 with 14 home runs, 40 runs batted in (RBI), and 13 steals.
+Baseball America magazine named him the Northwest League's best prospect.

-In 1988, Griffey joined the San Bernardino Spirit of the Class A-Advanced California League.
-During his 58 games with the Spirit, Griffey batted .338, hit 11 home runs, drove in 42 runs, and stole 32 bases.
-Late in the season, Griffey was promoted to the Vermont Mariners of the Class AA Eastern League.
-He played the final 17 games with the club, hitting .279 with two home runs and 10 runs batted in.
+In 1988, Griffey joined the San Bernardino Spirit of the High-A California League.
+During his 58 games, Griffey batted .338, hit 11 home runs, drove in 42 runs, and stole 32 bases.
+Late in the season, Griffey was promoted to the Vermont Mariners of the Double-A Eastern League.
+He played the final 17 games with the club, hitting .279 with two home runs and 10 RBI.
+Griffey had a total of 129 games in his two seasons in the minor leagues, earning 103 total runs and 27 total home runs.